stefanGT44/Math-Console-Interpreter/README.md

 (output)  True<br>

 ## Sidenote
-This project was an assignment as part of the course - Program interpreters/compilers in the 3rd year at the Faculty of Computer Science in Belgrade.
+This project was an assignment as part of the course - Program interpreters/compilers in the 5th semester at the Faculty of Computer Science in Belgrade.

 ## Contributors
 - Stefan Ginic - <stefangwars@gmail.com>